Best 40 S&W Ammo For Self-Defense & Target Practice

 - Muzzle Energy: 469 ft-lbs

-Though it matters less in these situations, the downside to this ammo is that the bullet weight is much less than carry ammo.
+Though it matters less in training situations, the downside to this ammo is that the bullet weight is much less than that of carry ammo.
+I prefer to train with the same ammo I'll carry, or at least something very similar.

 Specs